-- 1. Application: A competitive application process shall be administered through the Utah Public Procurement system. - 2.
-Threshold Review: Once the application window is closed, the RDA will conduct a review to determine whether applications conform to the Threshold Requirements outlined in Section 3.
+- 1. Application: An application process shall be administered by the RDA. - 2.
+Threshold Review: The RDA will conduct a review to determine whether applications conform to the Threshold Requirements outlined in Section 3.
 Applications must meet every one of these requirements or they will be deemed ineligible and will not be reviewed further.
 Applications that meet all of the Threshold Requirements will advance to Phase 3, Project Evaluation and Review. - 3.
 Project Evaluation and Review: Applications that meet all Threshold Requirements will be evaluated based on the following: - i.
 Alignment with project priorities. - ii.
 Content and quality of the project narrative. - iii.
 Qualifications and experience of the applicant and development team. - iv.
 Content, effectiveness, and appropriateness of the budget, sources and uses, operating proforma, and related assumptions. - v.
-The readiness of the project to proceed to construction.
+The readiness of the project to proceed to construction. - vi.
+Ability to close loan within 90 days of RDA Board approval. - vii.

-vi.
 Any and all content regarding building and site design.

-Once applications have been evaluated and ranked, they will be forwarded to the Project Review Committee.
-Projects that the Project Review Committee finds to score more competitively than other proposed projects of similar type will be recommended to the RDA Board of Directors for a conditional commitment for funding.
+Once applications have been evaluated and ranked, they will be forwarded to the RDA Finance Committee.
+Projects that the RDA Finance Committee finds to score more competitively than other proposed projects of similar type will be recommended to the RDA Board of Directors for a conditional commitment for funding.

 - 4. Project Selection: The RDA Board of Directors will make the final selection of projects identified for a conditional commitment of funding. - 5.
 Funding Award: The funding award process will be carried out in two subparts as follows: - i.
 Conditional Commitment Period: The RDA will issue a Conditional Commitment letter to those applications that are selected for funding by the RDA Board of Directors.
 The Conditional Commitment letter between the RDA and the applicant will contain the general covenants, terms and conditions upon which the RDA will provide financial assistance for the proposed project once financial, legal, regulatory, and design approvals are obtained.
 During the Conditional Commitment Period, terms and conditions may be refined based on updated project information (i.e. project costs, terms of other financing, etc.).
-The length of the Conditional Commitment Period will be determined on a case-by-case basis depending on the project's scope and timeline. - ii.
+The length of the Conditional Commitment Period will be 90 days or less depending on the project's scope and timeline. - ii.
 Firm Commitment & Loan Closing: Projects that successfully meet conditions will be invited to execute a Letter of Commitment that finalizes the loan terms, subject to a set of conditions precedent to closing.

-SECTION 6: PROJECT PRIORITIES AND INTEREST RATE REDUCTIONS
+SECTION 6: PROJECT PRIORITIES & INTEREST RATE REDUCTIONS

-Project priority criteria will be utilized to evaluate and rank applications as well as provide for interest rate reductions.
-Priority will be given to projects that meet housing and community priorities, as follows:
+Project priority criteria will be utilized to evaluate applications as well as provide for interest rate reductions.